dtung2008/hash/readme.md

     Hnode firsthnode(Hash hash)

 to get the pointer of the first Hnode of the hash.
-Hnode is a pointer the the struture contains key and value.
+Hnode is a pointer to the struture contains key and value.

 Use

     Hnode nexthnode(Hash hash)

 to get the pointer of the next Hnode.
-It return NULL if it reaches the end of the hash.
+It return NULL if it reaches the end of the hash table.

 ### 8. How to write a dupfunc

     void *dupfunc(void *data)

 duplicate a copy of your data.
-We recomend you write it as concrete type and type case to Hashcp when calling.
-The input must be a point to your data, or just the data if data is an array.
+We recomend you write it as concrete type and type case to Hashdup when using.
+The input must be a pointer to your data, or just the array if data is an array.
 For example to copy an int type, you write

     int *intdup(int *i) {
         int *p;